 In 2006, James co-founded Morodo, a mobile VoIP company.
-In 2010 he took a break to catch up on his reading and writing and look for somewhere to put the next 25,000 hours.
+In 2010 he took a break to catch up on his reading and writing and look for somewhere to put the next 10,000 hours.

 Making A Start

 Born and bred in the South of England, James emigrated to New Zealand in Spring 1994.
-Taking a position with Telecom NZ James was enthused to learn networks and product development from the ground up.
+Taking a position with Telecom NZ he was enthused to learn networks and product development from the ground up.

 Whilst selling and supporting co-branded service provider offers from Vodafone and BT Cellnet (Lumina), he was a key member of teams that: acquired Telstra Mobile UK’s corporate customer-base; designed and developed a proprietary Billing and Operational Support System; created a multi-tiered Non-Geographic Number residential voice service; and built the UK’s first Mobile VoIP gateway product.

 Pursuing a hardware strategy, James managed design and development of GSM mobile phones in partnership with Chinese State-Owned Enterprises.
 By January 2004, James was General Manager of Primus Mobiles, seconded to Hangzhou, China.

 Over the next two years, James launched six mobile phones.
 Each device was configured to deliver calls and SMS to the Primus network, regardless of host SIM.
 You can read the patent James created for this function at WIPO.
 It has since lapsed.

-Taking note of the most common question he had been asked whilst pitching Primus Mobile’s alternative network calling (“This is amazing, when can you make it work on my Nokia?”), James had the notion to make mobile software applications that allowed customers to choose which company they paid for their phone calls.
+Taking note of the most frequently asked question he had heard whilst pitching Primus Mobile’s alternative network calling (“This is amazing, when can you make it work on my Nokia?”), James had the notion to make mobile software applications that allowed customers to choose which company they paid for their phone calls.

 With Angel Investment on board, Beijing Morodo Technology Development Co., Ltd. was founded in January 2006.
 James’ team moved swiftly to Minimum Viable Product and a live market trial in China’s capital city.